Heavy Mesons to Open-Charmed Tetraquark Decays: Conclusion

 \item We decompose $T\to DP$ and $DS$ decay amplitudes into topological amplitudes, where three to four topological amplitudes are needed.
 However, only one topological amplitude, namely the fall-apart amplitude $F_{DP}$, is needed in $T\to DP$ decays for flavor exotic $T$ in scenarios I or II.
 Hence, their amplitudes are highly related.
 The situation in $T\to DS$ decays is similar, but with $F_{DP}$ replaced with $2C_S+C_{DS}$ in scenario I and $C_{DS}$ in scenario II.
 Although some of the modes may be kinematically forbidden, the information about their amplitudes is still useful, as the process can be a part of a larger diagram.
+The decomposition of decay amplitudes in terms of topological amplitudes is unaffected by rescattering.
+For illustration, we consider the effect of quasi-elastic rescattering on $T\to DP$ decays.

 \item We decompose $\overline B\to D\overline T$ and $\overline B\to \overline D T$ decay amplitudes in $\Delta S=-1$ and $0$ transitions into topological amplitudes, where six topological amplitudes are needed in each case.
 However, only $C_{\overline T}+P_{\bar T,1}$ or $C_{\overline D T}+P_{T}$, are needed in $\overline B\to D\overline T$ or $\overline B\to \overline D T$ decays for modes involving flavor exotic $T$.
 Hence, their amplitudes are highly related.
 As there are many flavor exotic states in scenario II and the amplitudes of their production are highly related, the continued unobservation of these flavor exotic states in $\overline B\to D\overline T$ and $\overline B\to \overline D T$ decays poses tension in this scenario.